-I am Senior citizen aged 73 years Ex-serviceman was in active service during all the three wars.
+I am a Senior citizen aged 73 years Ex-serviceman was in active service during all the three wars.
 Suffering from high blood pressure.
 I purchased House flat No.6-3-790/3/1 and registered on my name on 5.12.2003 from xxx and let out for residential use.
 The person lived with family children and running kitchen.
-His wife used sewing machine, and embroidery.
+His wife used the sewing machine and embroidery.

 The Annual Rental Value (ARV) of lands and buildings shall be deemed to be the gross annual rent at which they may reasonably be expected to let from month-to-month or year-to-year with reference to the following factors:

 - Nature of usage to which it is put

 According to your question, all the notices of the GHMC are issued on an arbitrary basis and no reasoned decision based upon reasoning have been given ever.
 According to the Hyderabad Municipal Corporations Act, 1955 property tax cannot be fixed on the basis of a photograph of the property.
 In each case on spot physical verification is necessary.
 Whenever a notice has been given to the assessee it must be reasoned and prepared in the format prescribed in Assessment of Property Tax Rules, 1990.